microsoft/PowerToys/README.md

 One of the longer term goal items we have made progress on is the Out of Box experience / initial onboarding experience (OOBE) improvements. @Niels9001 created a wicked awesome proof of concept of what the OOBE experience could be.
 We are pretty stoked about this since it handles one an important item, critical shortcut default adjustments.

-#### Upcoming PowerToys utility - Video conference global muting:
+#### Upcoming PowerToys utility - Video conference muting:
 Back in the June timeframe, we started prototyping an idea.
-With COVID-19, we're all multi-tasking and trying to make the best of everything and being able to quickly mute while on a conference call is critical regardless of where you are on your computer.
+With COVID-19, we're all multi-tasking and trying to make the best of everything and being able to quickly mute while on a conference call is critical regardless of where you are on your computer and what application has focus.

 The utility will mute not just your audio but your video as well with a single keystroke.
 You can do audio, video both.
 We knew this would impact our roadmap and goals but felt extremely strong that this is the right decision.
 We're all multi-tasking and trying to make the best of everything and being able to quickly mute while on a conference call is critical regardless of where you are on your computer.